UdeS-GRO/S4H2023-Connect4-3D/README.md

 alt="Robot Demonstration" width="240" height="180" border="10" /></a>

 # Project Overview
 The project is open source and is licensed under the GNU General Public License v3.0 (GPLv3).
-The main components of the project are:
+The main components of the project are:<br>

-The OpenCR card code for controlling the robotic arm The computer code for processing the game board and communicating with the OpenCR board The CAD files for 3D printing the parts
+The OpenCR card code for controlling the robotic arm<br>
+The computer code for processing the game board and communicating with the OpenCR board<br>
+The CAD files for 3D printing the parts<br>
-A Bill of Materials (BOM) listing all the non-printed materials used
+A Bill of Materials (BOM) listing all the non-printed materials used<br>

-1. All the code of the OpenCR card is in the directory: Connect_12_OpenCR 1.1 The executable code is named stateMachineAutoOnly_copy_20230308124647 in the folder with the same name 1.2 The file PingMotorsID is pingning all the motors ID connected to the OpenCR board 1.3 The file named ServoReadLive is monitoring the live position of the first and second joint
+1. All the code of the OpenCR card is in the directory: Connect_12_OpenCR 1.1 The executable code is named stateMachineAutoOnly_copy_20230308124647 in the folder with the same name<br>
+  1.2 The file PingMotorsID is pingning all the motors ID connected to the OpenCR board<br>
+  1.3 The file named ServoReadLive is monitoring the live position of the first and second joint<br>

 2. All the code of the computer is in the directory: Connect_12_PI